vinidossantos/aryan-device-xiaomi-tulip/README.md

 # limitations under the License.
 #

-# This fork has the following commits: Rounded corner when notch gets hidden, fixed status bar padding
+# This fork has the following commits: Rounded corner when notch gets hidden, fixed status bar padding, offline charging animation